 Jacques Offenbach | La Belle Hélène

-Brock is the recipient of the Ontario Arts Council’s Heinz Unger Award and the Jean-Marie Beaudet Award from the Canada Council for the Arts.
-For his creation of a new series of concerts for young adults in Montreal he was awarded the Quebec Music Council’s Prix Opus.
-As a producer his work (on CD - Sony, Analekta; television and radio CBC; web at Medici.tv) has won Quebec’s Prix Opus for best disc of the year (2015 Beethoven Symphonies/OSM) and been nominated several times for Canada’s Juno awards.
+Recipient of the Ontario Arts Council’s Heinz Unger Award, recipient of the Jean-Marie Beaudet Award from the Canada Council for the Arts, Prix Opus of the “Conseil des arts et des lettres du Québec” for the creation of a new series of concerts for young adults in Montreal, winner of Quebec’s Prix Opus for best disc of the year (2015)

 Christian Günther stammt aus Freiburg im Breisgau und schloss sein Dirigierstudium 2000 an der Hochschule für Musik und Theater in München ab.
 Er besuchte Dirigierkurse bei Neeme Järvi, Jorma Panula und Gianluigi Gelmetti.
 Anschließend war er als Gastrepetitor und Assistent am Württembergischen Staatstheater in Stuttgart, am Theater am Gärtnerplatz in München und bei der Münchner Biennale engagiert.

 Von 1996 bis 2007 war Christian Günther Dirigent des Ensembles für Neue Musik „piano possibile“ München und dirigierte zahlreiche Ur- und Erstaufführungen.
 Als Stellvertretender Chordirektor und Leiter des Kinderchores am Bremer Theater wirkte er von 2002 bis 2007, ab 2005 auch als 2.
 Kapellmeister.